dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/develop_storyboard.md

 Use the file format indicated in each step.
 You must obtain prior approval to deviate from these upload requirements.
 Please check that your work has uploaded properly.

-1. Submit the Storyboard to the studio as a scanned or well-photographed image.
+1. Submit the Storyboard as a scanned or well-photographed image in either `.pdf`, `.jpg`, or `.png` formats.